Need to know

 So single parents generally don't pay as much as they used to, but they still pay more than singles.
-And not all health funds are on board – see our list below of health funds with no discount for single parents.
+And not all health funds charge single parents lower premiums than families.

 Check what's included

 Discounts aren't everything.
 Some funds that charge single parents the same as families may offer cheaper policies with better value for money than other funds that do offer a discount.
-Use our tool to compare health insurance and see which policies are best for your situation and needs.
+Use our comparison tool to review health insurance policies and see which ones are best for your situation and needs.

 If you've finished having children, you may be considering downgrading to a policy without pregnancy and fertility cover – but this isn't as simple as it might seem.